verus-lang/verus/source/docs/guide/src/triangle.md

 we [assert](proof_functions.md#assert-by) that the new sum fits, and as justification, we  an invoke our proof with the relevant arguments.
-At the call site, Verus will check that the preconditions for `triangle_is_monotonic` hold and then assume that the postdconditions hold.
+At the call site, Verus will check that the preconditions for `triangle_is_monotonic` hold and then assume that the postconditions hold.

 Finally, our implementation uses a while loop, which means it requires some [loop invariants](while.md), which we cover later.